 What terminology should I use when describing my child’s language development?

 People often describe language skills based on whether someone uses speech to communicate (verbal) or does not.
 In the past people typically used the term “non-verbal” to describe delayed language development.
 This term would suggest that an individual has no communication ability when they might be using an alternative means of communication, such as gestures, sign language or a communication device.
 The term “non-verbal autism” could be offensive and an inaccurate description of an autistic person’s language development.
 Some people prefer the term “pre-verbal” because this term would indicate that a person’s language is still developing and it does not deny their current abilities or what other abilities they might develop further in the future.
 Other terms used include “minimally verbal” and “early communicators”.
 If you have a term that you prefer you can request that other people also use this term.

 What can I do at home to promote my child’s language development?

-The home is a wonderful place to start working on promoting your child’s language development.
+The home is an ideal autism-friendly space to start working on promoting your child’s language development.
 Communication is all about developing language skills in natural, everyday settings and learning in real life scenarios.
 Communication centres on interactions, sending a message and understanding a message.
 At home there are plenty of opportunities to interact.
 We must think, what opportunities for communication can I build into these interactions?

-- Parents can be really good at knowing what their children want.
+Parents can be really good at knowing what their children want.
 Even without speech, we can often predict our child’s needs or wants through subtle hints in communication such as a gesture or a facial expression.
 Sometimes, although we may be able to predict what it is our child needs, we must allow them to independently communicate to us what that is.
 For example, asking “Show me what you want” and allowing them to gesture to you what they are looking for.
 You could offer a choice between two items.
-These are very basic, but effective, ways of encouraging your child’s communication.
+These are very basic, but effective and autism-friendly ways of encouraging your child’s language development.